 The Car Ministry insists that the donated vehicles must run well and pass Virginia safety and emission tests before they are given.
 Most charitable organizations simply pass them through or sell them without repair, a disservice to needy people who cannot afford to pay for immediate car problems.
 Repair work has been done by a number of local shops over the years.

 People are referred to the Car Ministry by social workers and pastors.
 Once given a vehicle people have the opportunity to get to work and take care of family needs.
 Between 50 and 150 vehicles are given each year depending on the number donated.
 There are many more applicants than available vehicles.

 Local churches, from many denominations, are regular financial supporters of the car charity.
 Individuals also give financial support.
 Finances continue to be a serious challenge.
 Funds are needed to continue this work.

-The Virginia DMV, requires all car charities to have a limited license.
-It also requires transfer of the vehicles through a fully licensed motor vehicle dealer.
+The Virginia DMV requires all car charities to have a limited license.
+It also requires the transfer of the vehicles through a fully licensed motor vehicle dealer.
 An arrangement with Penn Auto facilitated this requirement for many years but the paperwork was cumbersome.

 In 2009 The Car Ministry became a fully licensed dealer.
 This has allowed the charitable work to go forward with simplified paperwork and allows the purchase and sale of some cars and trucks with profits going toward support of the charitable work.
 Vehicle purchases are made on a custom basis so that customers obtain the vehicle desired.